There is a range of activities for children and young people across the district, including:

-Free Sport Friday drop-in activity sessions take place throughout the district every Friday for five weeks during the summer holidays.
+Free Sport Friday drop-in activity sessions take place every Friday for five weeks during the summer holidays.

 These sessions are delivered by trained activity leaders who offer a range of sports and games including football, cricket, tug of war and giant snakes and ladders.

 Sessions are free to children of all ages, but under 8s must be accompanied by an adult.
 No booking is required for these sessions.

 Stratford-on-Avon District Council hosted a National Playday event at Stratford-upon-Avon Recreation Ground on Wednesday 7 August.
-Free activities included face painting, circus skills, a climbing wall, bouncy castle and more!
+Free activities included face painting, circus skills, a climbing wall and a bouncy castle!

 Playday (co-ordinated by Play England) aims to emphasise the importance of play in children's lives.